Free shipping

 Your hallway rug should extend down at least 75% of the length of the hallway.
 You should also be able to see your flooring on either side of the rug.

-The Kitchen
+Kitchen

-Porch and Patio
+Porch & Patio